The National State of the Assets Project

 • Demonstrate a need for additional infrastructure investment

-Each council can download a customised NSoA report of its data for use in its own advocacy and reporting purposes.
+Each council can download their own customised NSoA report for use in its own advocacy, planning and reporting purposes.

 Q: When will the report be released?

-A: The National State of the Assets Report will be launched at ALGA’s Roads and Transport Congress.
+A: The National State of the Assets Report is released every few years by ALGA.

 Q: Could our council’s asset base or performance be compared with a neighbouring local council, giving ratepayers or media commentators an opportunity to unfairly criticise us?